mshaek/Glaucoma_detection_task/README.md

 # Challenges of the Task
 The task of glaucoma detection is challenging due to the following reasons:

 •	The optic disc is a small and complex structure, which can make it difficult for the model to learn the discriminative features of glaucoma.

 •	Glaucoma is a progressive disease, which means that the appearance of the optic disc can vary depending on the stage of the disease.

 •	The dataset used in this study was small and of varying quality.
 Labelling of images may be incorrect.

 # Possible Improvements
 The following improvements could be made to the model:

 •	Use a larger and higher quality dataset.

 •	Double check the image class/label

 •	Use a more powerful GPU to allow for more complex model architectures.

 •	Explore different data augmentation techniques to improve the performance of the model on the training set.

 •	Consider using image segmentation techniques to identify the optic disc region more accurately.

 # Conclusion
 This study demonstrated the feasibility of using deep learning to develop an automated glaucoma detection system.
 The model achieved a sensitivity of 0.7349 on the test set.
-However, further work is needed to improve the performance of the model using a larger and higher quality dataset.
+However, further work is needed to improve the performance of the model using a larger and higher-quality dataset.